 Each member who is enrolled through EE will receive a ForwardHealth card usually within three business days after the EE application is submitted and approved.
-To ensure children and pregnant women receive needed services in a timely manner, providers should accept the printed paper EE cards for children and either the printed paper EE card or the beige identification cards for pregnant women as proof of enrollment for the dates providers are encouraged to keep a photocopy of the card.
+To ensure children and pregnant women receive needed services in a timely manner, providers should accept the printed paper EE cards for children and either the printed paper EE card or the beige identification cards for pregnant women as proof of enrollment for the dates provided on the cards.
+Providers may use Wisconsin's EVS to verify enrollment for DOS after those printed on the card.
+Providers are encouraged to keep a photocopy of the card.